We’ve got a bowl of alphabet soup when it comes to finance and accounting certifications: CPA, CFA, CMA, CIA, CAIA, FRM, CFP, etc.

 This particular accounting certification can help you land a high-quality job in these industries.
 The CMA certification lets you engage in both the business management and finance sides of a company.
 Additionally, the expertise you gain from this vocational flexibility equips you for positions such as CEO, CFO, COO, and Vice President, Finance, among others.

 A factor that has helped the CMA gain traction in America is the relaxed CMA requirements:

 The CMA is considered the gold standard in management accounting.
 If you know this is the career path you want to take, then learn more about how to become a CMA today.
-And if you’re ready to get started on the CMA exam, you’ll want to check out the best CMA review courses.
+And if you’re ready to get started on the CMA exam, you’ll want to check out the best CMA review courses and CMA review discounts.

 The Certified Internal Auditor (CIA) certification also supplies you with an accounting specialization.
 As you can see, the CIA designation is strictly for internal auditors.
 While internal auditors and compliance professionals have many certification options, the CIA certification is the most relevant.
 Internal audit is important for all companies, so the CIA will help you find a variety of employment opportunities.
 However, CIAs most often work for large companies performing audit procedures and helping independent auditors.

 If CIA accounting greatly interests you, you can earn the certification by fulfilling the following CIA requirements:

 While earning the CIA certification is not as challenging as earning certifications like the CPA, CIA accounting is a distinct niche.
 If you are not interested in internal auditing, don’t get the CIA certification.

 On the other hand, if you’re ready to take your internal auditing skills to the next level, discover how to become a certified internal auditor today.
 There are a handful of CIA review courses, and you can find the best CIA review courses and biggest CIA review discounts here.